NBISweden/module-r-intro-dm-practices/_episodes/02-r-basics.md

 One thing that makes R powerful is the ability to create custom functions.
-Functions not only allow you to reuse arbitrary code chunks, they are also helpful when you want to structure your code and make it more readable.
+Functions not only allow you to reuse arbitrary code chunks, they are also excellent for structuring your code and make it more readable.

 Let's create a simple function that converts temperatures from [Fahrenheit to Celsius](https://en.wikipedia.org/wiki/Temperature_conversion_formulas#Fahrenheit):